 - Funding providers and/or partner organisations where you are engaging with a funded project or a partnership arrangement.

-- Your financial sponsors or funding provider including Local Education Authorities, Department for Education, Education and Skills Funding Agency, the Student Loan Company, the NHS, employers, and funding councils.
+- Your financial sponsors or funding provider including, Department for Education, Education and Skills Funding Agency, the Student Loan Company, the NHS, employers, and funding councils.